 "It doesn't matter anymore," Aang piped in as he again began his usual task of settling arguments.
 He did not want to see his two friends fight.

 "Of course it matters!"
 Jet yelled as he glared at Zuko.
 "I was right to mistrust him!
-Have you forgotten that it was because of him that Ba Sing Se was taken over, or better yet, that it was because of him that almost got Aang killed?"
+Have you forgotten that it was because of him that Ba Sing Se was taken over, or better yet, that it was because of him that Aang was almost killed?"

 Zuko flinched at the memory of his horrible mistake.

-"What he did was inexcusable, but Zuko changed…for the better," Katara defended him.
+"What he did was inexcusable, but Zuko has changed for the better," Katara said, defending him.

 "How can you say that?"
 Jet exclaimed.
 "Why are you all with him?
 He's a firebender!"